 Targeting Redfin at Lake Eppalock

 We recommend targeting Redfin with a light spin outfit.
 This will make the experience more enjoyable and improve your catch rates.
-A 1-3 or 2-4 kilo fishing rod coupled with a 2000, 2500 or 3000 reel spooled with 4-8-pound braid and an equivalent fluorocarbon leader should be perfect.
+A 2-4 kilo fishing rod coupled with a 2000 or 2500 reel spooled with 4-8-pound braid and an equivalent fluorocarbon leader should be perfect.
 Redfin responds well to lures and soft plastics, so check our guide on the best lures for catching Redfin.
 When using soft plastics, we highly recommend curl tails, minnow imitations, and paddle tails in natural and bright colours.
 Rigged with a jig head that’s 1/8 through to 1/20 in weight.
 The most effective way to use these is to cast towards visible structure and slow roll the soft plastic with lifts and pauses for the retrieve.
 Shallow diving hard body lures, blades and vibes are also very effective in this system.
 So are traditional spinners and Tassie devils in bright colours.
-Metal spoons also play a role in allowing you to cast great distances and targeting the bigger reddies.
-Just remember, they are quite heavy and very prone to snags in small inland systems like this one.
+Metal spoons also play a role in allowing you to cast great distances and target the bigger reddies.
+Just remember, they are pretty heavy and very prone to snags in small inland systems like this one.

 Targeting Trout at Lake Eppalock

-We would highly recommend that you read our detailed guide on how to catch trout which details our favourite lures, baits and techniques.
+We highly recommend you read our detailed guide on how to catch trout, which details our favourite lures, baits and techniques.
 You can follow when trout will be stocked using the Victorian trout stocking programs as part of the target 1 million by 2020 and 10 million by 2022 initiatives.
 We recommend shallow diving hard body minnows, metal spoons, spinners, and Tassie devils when using lures.
 Soft plastics are also very effective on trout.
-If you’re bait fishing, then Mudeye, scrub worms, power bait, yabbies, and minnows suspended on a float or a running sinker rig are a great choice when targeting trout here.
+If you’re bait fishing, then Mudeye, scrub worms, powerbait, yabbies, and minnows suspended on a float or a running sinker rig.
 Fly fishing is a popular fishing method at this location.
 Trout are more active in cold conditions, with most catches on the first and last light of the day.
-We recommend targeting trout.
-We recommend that a 1-3 or 2-4 kilo fishing rod coupled with a 2000, 2500 or 3000 reel spooled with 4-8-pound braid and an equivalent fluorocarbon leader be perfect.
+We recommend a 2-4 kilo fishing rod, coupled with a 2000 or 2500 reel, spooled with 4-8-pound braid and an equivalent fluorocarbon leader.
 If trophy-size trout are around, you could go heavier, moving up the scale to a 3-5 kilo class spin rod spooled with fine 8-12-pound braid and equivalent fluorocarbon leader.

 Lake Eppalock Carp Fishing